 The transfer from Barcelona to arch-nemeses Real Madrid was one soaked in betrayal, Machiavellian politics, but ultimately a yearning to belong and feel wanted.

 As with Sporting, Figo felt he was not “treated properly by the club not paying [him] in accordance with [his] importance”.
 The cynic in all of us laments his thirst for money, but Barcelona were facing financial problems, and it was about much more than an inflated bank account.
-Figo said he “wanted them to acknowledge his quality”, something he believe Barcelona failed to do, and Real Madrid certainly did.
+Figo said he “wanted them to acknowledge his quality”, something he believed Barcelona failed to do, and Real Madrid certainly did.

 Figo recounted how he rang his spouse immediately after his meeting with Real Madrid officials, telling her he had made his decision almost instantly.
 The reason: they appreciated his outstanding talent, sending all of ten people to convince him that his future would be best served in the capital.

 Florentino Pérez, angling for club president at the upcoming elections at Madrid, boasted the arrival of Luís Figo on his manifesto.
-The businessman, now worth an estimated €2 billion, had an ambition to herald a new age for Los Blancos.
+The businessman, now worth an estimated €2 billion, had ambitions to herald a new age for Los Blancos.
 A pre-contract had been agreed with Figo, stating that if Pérez won, he would become a Madrid player.

 • • • •